caracal-pipeline/caracal-docs/sphinx/manual/workers/selfcal/index.rst

 **transfer_apply_gains**
 --------------------------------------------------

-  Interpolate gains over the high frequency resolution data
+  Interpolate gains over the high frequency-resolution data.

   **enable**

     *bool*, *optional*, *default = False*

-    Execute this segment
+    Enable the 'transfer_apply_gains' segment.

   **transfer_to_label**

     *str*, *optional*, *default = corr*

-    label of cross-calibrated .ms file to which to transfer and apply the selfcal gains
+    Label of cross-calibrated .MS file to which to transfer and apply the selfcal gains.

   **interpolate**